karanjuneja1106/Match-The-Tiles/README.md

 # Match The Tiles

-Match all the pairs of tiles in as few moves as possible
+Match all the pairs of tiles in as few moves as possible<br/>
 ![Screenshot](/src/icon.png?raw=true)
 ## Prerequisites